My instruments are designed and built where longer sustain, volume, and full rounded tonal response are desired.

 Please contact me, so we can discuss this.

-Each models neck joins the body at a different fret location, for the purpose of playability for the players needs, and maintaining the ideal bridge location on that instrument for ideal tonal output and volume.
+Each models neck joins the body at a different fret location, for the purpose of playability for the players needs, and maintaining the ideal bridge location on each instrument for ideal tonal output and volume.

 The bridge on each model is located in the "sweet spot" of the lower bout for each model, for maximum tonal generation.